-Along with this, identified 6th formers have the chance to take part in preparation programmes run by local organisations with a strong history of sending students to Oxbridge universities.
+Along with these, identified 6th formers have the chance to take part in preparation programmes run by local organisations with a strong history of sending students to Oxford and Cambridge universities.

 Alternatives to University: Sponsored Degrees, Degree Apprenticeships, Higher Apprenticeships & professional traineeships

 Examples of Degree Apprenticeships offered by various employers

 AstraZeneca has an Early Talent programme and recruits for roles in Business, Science, Digital & Tech, and Operations